-Critical Thinking Lesson Plans for High School, Middle School and Elementary Students: HOW to make informed decisions (even when you’re angry or during a pandemic)
+Critical Thinking Lesson Plans for High School, Middle School and Elementary Students: HOW to make informed decisions and solve problems (even when you’re angry or during a pandemic)

 We are surrounded by messages about Covid-19, pandemic conspiracy theories, political misinformation and disinformation.

-Teaching critical thinking strategies to students is especially important right now.
+Teaching critical thinking strategies to students is especially important right now to help students solve problems.
 This can be in your language arts class, your homeroom, or beyond!

-We need students to be critical thinkers who can use logic and reason to form opinions and make decisions.
+We need students to be critical thinkers who can use logic and reason to form opinions, make decisions and solve problems

-Teaching students HOW to think critically is important
+Teach students HOW to think critically to solve problems

 We live in a world filled with news media and social media focus on sensational topics.

 This is especially true today with new information constantly coming to us about Coronavirus (Covid-19)